silexphp/Silex/doc/usage.rst

 .. note::

-    Http Foundation 2.2 or greater is required for this feature to be available.
+    HttpFoundation 2.2 or greater is required for this feature to be available.

 Traits
 ------